TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Hardware Constraints.md

 - Make system all-in-one instead of two seperate enclosures
 #### Final Thoughts
 <!-- Were constraints met? -->
-Overall, the contraints being tested were/were not met for the following reasons.
-THE REASONS.
+Overall, the contraints being tested were and were not met for the reasons denoted above.
 Overall however, this subsystem shows strong promise, and with a bit of refinement and tuning, can be a strong prototype for a future permanent detection system for the TTU Campus.

 N/A Constraints were not tested due to being untestable (denoted with an *) at current subsystem progress or irrelevance on current system performance